JemRF/RF-Documentation/pages/mydoc/usbiot.md

 # Introduction of USB IOT Gateway

 With the JemRF USB IOT Gateway you can run your data collection on a Windows Laptop or Linux computer.
-The USB IOT Gateway can run the same Python 3 code on windows that run on the Raspberry Pi and the Orange Pi.
+The USB IOT Gateway can run the same Python 3 code on windows that run on the Raspberry Pi and the Orange Pi.<br>
 The only adjustments are selecting the serial port from Linux /dev/serialx format to Windows Comx format.

+The default address for the USB IOT Gateway is 02, so it can run along side the RPI or Orange PI gateway which is at the default address of 01.

 # Using a Pi computer
 Running the JemRF Applications is the same as configuring a new Raspberry or Orange Pi.
 Those instructions are at: